joel-wong/ace_bbb_test_runner/README.md

    - enter the BeagleBone password
 4. Run `ssh debian@beaglebone`
    - enter the BeagleBone password
-5. Type `cd ace-bbb-test-runner`, then hit enter
+5. Run `cd ace-bbb-test-runner`
-6. Type `sudo cp rc.local /etc/rc.local`
+6. Run `sudo cp rc.local /etc/rc.local`
    - enter the BeagleBone password
-7. Type `sudo chmod +x /etc/rc.local`
+7. Run `sudo chmod +x /etc/rc.local`
    - enter the BeagleBone password
    - This will automatically start the server when the BeagleBone starts up in the future
+8. Run `cat /etc/network/interfaces`
+9. One of the entries in the output of the above command will be of the form `ethernet_0123456789ab_cable`.
+Run
+   `sudo connmanctl config ethernet_0123456789ab_cable --ipv4 manual 10.16.132.250 255.255.255.0 10.16.132.1 --nameservers 8.8.8.8`
+   with `0123456789ab` replaced by the appropriate numbers and letters
+   - This will ensure the server has the correct IP address
-8. Restart the BeagleBone with the power button
+10. Restart the BeagleBone with the power button

 ### Troubleshooting ###